Magnolia Payday Loans logo

 • Multiple California locations (9+ branches) providing geographic accessibility

-• No credit check or extensive documentation requirements explicitly advertised
+• eligibility claim to verify or extensive documentation requirements explicitly advertised

 Cons